Bukit Lawang is a small village in Northern Sumatra, a popular destination for travellers who want to immerse themselves in the wild green jungle.

 The rainforest around Bukit Lawang is part of the Gunung Leuser National Park, one of the most rich and diverse tropical forest ecosystems on the planet.
 The orangutans are the most famous residents that visitors come to see, but the park is also home to leopards, baboons, orangutans, macaque and Thomas leaf monkeys.

-If you plan on heading into the jungle for a few days, here are some important pointers that you should know before you go to Bukit Lawang.
+If you plan on heading into the jungle for a few days, here are some important pointers you should know before you go to Bukit Lawang.

 Table of Contents